 Frequently Searched Questions: Nutrition for Cancer Patients

-You ask the internet a lot of questions and Roswell Park has some answers.
-Clinical dietitians, Linda Leising, BS, RD, CDN, and Rachel Simson, MS, RD, CDN, sat down to answer some of the internet's most-searched-for questions related to nutrition for cancer patients.
-Hear their answers for the following questions:
+You ask the Internet a lot of questions, and Roswell Park has some answers.
+Clinical dietitians Linda Leising, BS, RD, CDN, and Rachel Simson, MS, RD, CDN, sat down to answer some of the Internet's most-searched questions related to nutrition for cancer patients.
+Listen as they tackle the following questions:

 Can cancer patients have sugar?

 Sugar is not the evil it's made out to be.
 The problem is, when you eat a lot of foods with added sugar, it increases the calorie content and it's not very nutritious for you.
 If you keep eating a lot of foods with added sugar, those increased calories will eventually result in a weight gain.
 Unplanned weight gain — or weight that results in overweight or obesity — is a risk factor for 12 cancers, according to the American Institute for Cancer Research.
 So people should avoid sugar — not because it causes cancer, but because it can lead to weight gain, which is unhealthy.